ProphetLamb/poe-high-spammer/README.md

 | -------------------------------------------------------------- |
 | This is guessed automatically and doesnt need to be configured. <br/> The value refers to the sqrt of the area. |

-1. read the `area` value in `"found {area}px in {selected}px ({ratio}%)"`
+1. Read the `area` value in `"found {area}px in {selected}px ({ratio}%)"`.
-2. adjust area threshold to a slightly lower value
+2. Adjust area threshold to a slightly lower value.

 ![Configure area threshold](img/configure-threshold.png)

 ### Step 3: Set hotkey

-Press the "edit" button and then any single key, that should toggle the tool, press "stop"..
+Press the "edit" button, followed by any single key that should toggle the tool.
+Finally press "stop".

 ### Step 4: Prepare for action

-First adjust the filter in the "highlight items" search box to your target, be strict surround the query with quotes, and use the modifier name if possible.s
+First adjust the filter in the "highlight items" search box to your target, be strict surround the query with quotes, and use the modifier name if possible.

 Once the hotkey is toggled the auto-clicker will simulate a mouse left click, until the item is highlighted.
 For this it is important that the box which your item is within is not obscured by the info panel.
-To ensure this doesnt happen hold the `[ALT]` key.
+To ensure this doesn't happen hold the `[ALT]` key.
 To repeatedly use currency hold the `[SHIFT]` key.

 In this example we want to alt spam any life roll on our gloves, so we hold `[SHIFT]+[ALT]` and hover over the item, so that the cursor does not overlay the edge of the item-boundary-box (which is used for detecting the match).